-Wednesday 5:30pm – 9:30pm, Lib 1328
+Wednesday 5:30pm – 9:30pm, Communications Building 110

 Audio Recording 02 is the second in a two-quarter sequence in which students continued to work with analog and digital audio recording.
 Major topics included: multi-track digital audio production, acoustics and reverberation, signal processing and microphone applications.
 Students also continued to work with analog multi-track recording and analog consoles.
 For the lab experience each student will complete two multi-track recording projects.

-Credit: 4 credit hours; Required Textbook: Modern Recording Techniques 8th edition Huber and Runstein
+Credit: 4 credit hours; Required Textbook: Modern Recording Techniques 9th edition Huber and Runstein

-Hours: The Audio Recording course represents 4 hours of in class instruction per week.
-Students should plan on 6 – 8 hours outside class for reading, lab, exercises and completing audio related projects.
+Hours: The Audio Recording course represents 4 hours of in-class instruction per week.
+Students should plan on 6 – 8 hours outside class for reading, lab, exercises and completing audio-related projects.